tlouarn/tlouarn.github.io/_posts/2025-02-26-a-simple-cache-for-external-data-in-excel.md

 ---
-title: How to create a cache in VBA
+title: A simple cache for external data in Excel
 tags: vba
 ---